isl-org/Open3D/docs/compilation.rst

     -- Found PythonInterp: /your/path/to/bin/python3.6 (found version "3.6.6")

-Alternatively, you may also specify the CMake flag ``-DPYTHON_EXECUTABLE=/path/to/my/python`` force CMake to use the specified Python executable.
+Alternatively, CMake flag ``-DPYTHON_EXECUTABLE=/path/to/my/python`` can be set to force CMake to use the specified Python executable.

 2.2 Jupyter visualization widgets support (experimental)
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::